 If you love that village feel in Paris these areas sparkle during the festive season:

-Montmartre, much like Ile Saint- Louis, feels like a small village.
+Montmarte feels like a small village.
 This post on Montmartre leads you to the most popular sites as well as some lesser-known places on the hill.

 La Butte aux Cailles, tucked away in the 13th arrondissement, is another place in Paris that has retained its village-like charm.
-My article on La Butte aux Cailles will lead you to discover some the area and its visually enticing street art.
+My article on La Butte aux Cailles will lead you to discover some of the area and its visually enticing street art.

 Canal Saint-Martin is another place full of small restaurants, boutiques and plenty of character.
 Stroll the bridges of the canal under the chestnut trees and feel like a true Parisian.
 All the details on this “bobo” district are in this article on Canal Saint-Martin.